macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 These two aren't part of StepMania's default, but some custom themes implement them:

-Sudden+: Cover the bottom half of the notefield with a window or image that can be adjusted with EffectUp or EffectDown.
+Sudden+: Cover the bottom half of the notefield with a window or image that can be adjusted with EffectUp or EffectDown (can be combined with Hidden+).

-Hidden+: Cover the top half of the notefield (where the receptors are) with a window that can be adjusted with EffectUp or EffectDown.
+Hidden+: Cover the top half of the notefield (where the receptors are) with a window that can be adjusted with EffectUp or EffectDown (can be combined with Sudden+).

 StealthPastReceptors: Exactly what it says on the tin (5.1 only)